 The urinary system has multiple functions besides removing waste produced by kidneys in the form of urine.
 It also balances the body's fluids and electrolytes and releases hormones that control blood pressure and red blood cell production.
-Another less known function is to maintain the calcium and phosphorus levels that translate into healthy bones.
+Another less-known function is maintaining calcium and phosphorus levels that translate into healthy bones.

 As the renal system (urinary system) is vulnerable in the face of multiple infections, some leading to kidney blockage, it is essential to remove waste when the body feels like it.
 Do not hold pee for too long, stay hydrated, have a meticulous hygiene routine, and take a urine test at least once a year.

 What are the Symptoms that Indicate You Need a Urinalysis?

 It is recommended to follow a urine test when you have one or many of these symptoms: